THE PERFORMER

 Finish this sentence: "I am trying to prove I am not _______________ anymore."

 Be specific.
 What are you running from through your purchases?
-The Performer is usually compensating for an old wound.
-Recognising it is the first step to healing it.
+The Performer is often compensating for an old wound.
+Recognising it is the first step.

 Part 3: The Permission Exercise